wal-ter/my-new-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title: Value of Retro Video Games - Fair Pricing based on pictures and videos of objects and available data on game (barcode, SKU, edition, # of copies sold, completeness, etc.)
+# Determie Value of Retro Video Games based on pictures and videos

 Final project for the Building AI course